rsinha02/TicTacToe_App/README.md

 Either of the player musts fill any column, row or a diagonal with the mark 'x' or 'o'.

-The player who finishes it firsts is winner of the  Max point.
+The player who finishes it first is winner of the  Max point.